Graham-Phillips/tiny-gpgpu/README.md

 @tiny-gpgpu/network-anomaly - ought to be in a separate repo, here for convenience for now.
 Includes rolling z-score anomaly detection and burst-density detection, with both one-shot and resident GPU detector apis for repeated interactive runs.

+Run localhost and the benchmark test to cpmpare performance between JavaScript and Webgpu.
+On smaller sets JS is faster, but WebGPU overtakes it as data soze inxcreases.

+Might add a WASM version for comparison.

 This repo is split into two libraries: